Stochastic PDEs on graphs as scaling limits of discrete interacting systems: Main results

-Duality between the standard stochastic FKPP and a branching coalescing Brownian motion is a known result due to Shiga \cite{MR948717} and also \cite{MR1813840}.
+Duality between the standard stochastic FKPP and a branching coalescing Brownian motion is a known result due to Shiga \cite{MR948717} and \cite{MR1813840}.
 Here we generalize this result to stochastic FKPP on a metric graph $\Gamma$, with inhomogeneous coefficients and nontrivial boundary conditions.
-This result does not seem to be recorded in the literature, even for the case $\Gamma=\RR$.

-\begin{lemma} Suppose Assumptions \ref{A:graph}, \ref{A:Coe_a} and \ref{A:Coe_b} hold.
-Let $u$ be a weak solution of the SPDE \eqref{fkpp0} with initial condition $u_0\in C_{[0,1]}(\Gamma)$, and $\{x_i(t):\, 1\leq i \leq n(t)\}$ be the positions at time $t$ of a system of particles performing branching coalescing $\mathcal{E}$-diffusions on $\Gamma$, in which \begin{itemize} \item branching for a particle $X_t$ occurs at rate $\beta(X_t) dt+\hat{\beta}(X_t)dL^V_t$, where $L^{V}_t$ is the local time on the set of vertices $V$ of $X$; i.e. the particle splits into two when the additive functional
+\begin{lemma}[Duality] Suppose that Assumptions \ref{A:graph}, \ref{A:Coe_a} and \ref{A:Coe_b} hold.
+Let $u$ be a weak solution of the SPDE \eqref{fkpp0} with initial condition $u_0\in \mathcal{C}_{[0,1]}(\Gamma)$, and $\{x_i(t):\, 1\leq i \leq n(t)\}$ be the positions at time $t$ of a system of particles performing branching coalescing $\mathcal{E}$-diffusions on $\Gamma$, in which \begin{itemize} \item branching for a particle $X_t$ occurs at rate $\beta(X_t) dt+\hat{\beta}(X_t)dL^V_t$, where $L^{V}_t$ is the local time on the set of vertices $V$ of $X$; i.e. the particle splits into two when the additive functional